Ready For Unsteady

 Every household in tornado-prone regions should prepare emergency kits, practice drills, and understand the critical differences between tornado watches and warnings.

-Preparing Your Home a Tornado
+Preparing Your Home for a Tornado

 • Secure windows and doors: Install impact-resistant windows or storm shutters.